James J. Kilpatrick: Columnist and author

 Kilpatrick began writing his syndicated political column, "A Conservative View", in 1964 and left the News Leader in 1966.
 In 1979, he joined the Universal Press Syndicate as a columnist, eventually distributed to more than 180 newspapers around the country.
-Kilpatrick lived in Rappahannock County, Virginia and made the byline of his columns, "Scrabble, Virginia" as more engaging than his actual postal address in Woodville, Virginia.
+Kilpatrick lived in Rappahannock County, Virginia and made the dateline of his columns, "Scrabble, Virginia" as more engaging than his actual postal address in Woodville, Virginia.
 Kilpatrick entered semi-retirement in 1993, shifting from a three-times-a-week political column to a weekly column on judicial issues, "Covering the Courts", which ended in 2008.

 For many years, he published a syndicated column dealing with English usage, especially in writing, called "The Writer's Art" (also the title of his 1985 book on writing).
 In January 2009, the Universal Syndicate announced that Kilpatrick would end this column owing to health reasons.
 His other books include The Foxes Union, a recollection of his life in Rappahannock County, Virginia, in the Blue Ridge Mountains; Fine Print: Reflections on the Writing Art; and, A Political Bestiary, which he co-wrote with former U.S. Senator Eugene McCarthy and Pulitzer Prize-winning editorial cartoonist Jeff MacNelly.